coppertop-bones/bones-kernel/docs/fn selection.md

 encode function number in sigheader - in bits 15 to 5 - allowing a max of 2048 overloads, with 16 arguments

+sig array has a variable length encoding
+SigHeader header - last 5 bits are length in u16 so 11111 = 31 which is taken as 32 (as it makes no sense to dispatch on 0 args)

+sig arrays must be stored sparsely in the hash part of the cache but could be stored consecutively in the array part of the cache - for the moment only do sparse - only advantage of compact is avoiding cache misses